learn-co-students/nyc-web-080618/27-javascript-this-keyword/README.md

 ```

 - Please note that we cannot, and should not, use `bind`, `call`, and `apply` on an arrow function.
 The purpose of these functions is to **fix** the value of `this` to a particular object.
-Arrow functions will already have `this` fixed to their lexical scope.
+Arrow functions will already have `this` fixed to their enclosing lexical scope.

 - This makes arrow functions unsuitable for methods defined on an object: